Bachelor's Degree in Life Sciences

 - Multidisciplinary skills acquired:

-– Scientific and cross-functional (regulation, quality, legal, marketing, HSE)
+– Scientific and Cross-Functional (regulation, quality, law, marketing, HSE)

 - 2 modern languages